alexpls/alexplescan.com/content/posts/2023/using-declarative-shadow-dom/index.md

----
-date: "2023-03-19T00:00:00Z"
++++
+date = '2023-03-19T00:00:00Z'
-description: How I used the Declarative Shadow DOM to embed HTML emails on a web page without breaking its CSS styles
+description = 'How I used the Declarative Shadow DOM to embed HTML emails on a web page without breaking its CSS styles.' image = 'assets/posts/shadow-dom/cover.jpg' title = 'Using Declarative Shadow DOM to embed HTML emails on a web page' tags = ['web']
-image: assets/posts/shadow-dom/cover.jpg
-title: Using Declarative Shadow DOM to embed HTML emails on a web page
----
++++

 Recently, I worked on embedding HTML emails into a web page for [Mailgrip](https://mailgrip.io).
 I'd done [something similar](https://mailpin.com) in the past using iFrames, but this time used the Declarative Shadow DOM instead.